This kit is packed with tools and obstacles and comes with a long slackline for endless possibilities.

 250-pound weight capacity makes it suitable for children and adults alike.
 Varied obstacles can be placed anywhere along the slackline for a unique training or play experience.

 Confusing directions can make the installation process more difficult.
-Not ideal for temporarily setting the obstacle course up.
+Not ideal for temporary setups.